jeanibarz/probir/memory-bank/consolidated_learnings.md

     3. Dynamically generate test-specific pipeline configuration files (e.g., `pipeline.yaml`) within the fixture.
 These configs should point to the temporary data paths and the dummy step scripts.
 Use `Path(path_str).as_posix()` for platform-independent paths in generated files.
     4. The orchestrator tests then invoke the orchestrator script, targeting these temporary configurations and dummy steps.
 - *Rationale:* Allows isolated, repeatable, and comprehensive testing of orchestrator logic (sequencing, error handling, checkpointing, reporting) without the overhead or flakiness of running real, complex steps.

+**Pattern: Path Normalization for CWD-Independent Tests**
+- For scripts or tests that resolve paths and might be run from different Current Working Directories (CWDs) (e.g., project root vs. a pytest temporary directory):
+    - Ensure path normalization logic is robust.
+For example, make paths relative to a reliably determined project root (e.g., `os.path.abspath(os.path.join(os.path.dirname(__file__), ".."))` from within a test file in a `tests` subdir) rather than relying on `os.getcwd()`.
+- *Rationale:* Prevents `FileNotFoundError` or incorrect path resolution when tests are run from different locations or by different test runners.

+**Pattern: Pytest `caplog` and Shared Logging Setup**
+- If a shared logging setup function (e.g., `common_utils.setup_logging`) indiscriminately clears all handlers from the root logger, it can remove `pytest`'s `caplog` handler, preventing log capture in tests.
+- Ensure the shared logging setup function either does not remove handlers it didn't add, or only adds its handlers if a similar handler (e.g., to `sys.stdout`) is not already present.
+- *Rationale:* Allows `caplog` to function correctly alongside a centralized logging setup.

+**Pattern: Test Data Hygiene**
+- Ensure test input data (fixtures, sample data files) accurately reflects current data schemas (e.g., Pydantic models).
+- If a field becomes mandatory in a schema (e.g., `schema_version`), update all relevant test data to include this field.
+- *Rationale:* Prevents misleading validation errors in the code under test that are actually due to stale or incorrect test data, which can obscure real issues or lead to incorrect test failures.

+**Pattern: Mocking Complex Interactions (e.g., LLM Prompts)**
+- When mocking external service calls where the input to the service is formatted or templated by the code under test (e.g., LLM prompts):
+    - Ensure the mock's conditions (e.g., in a `side_effect` function) match the *final formatted input* that the service would actually receive.
+    - Logging this final formatted input from the code under test (during development/debugging) is key to setting up the mock conditions correctly.
+- *Rationale:* Ensures mocks accurately simulate the external service for the specific inputs generated by the code, leading to more reliable tests.

+**Pattern: Test Maintenance with Code Evolution**
+- When a script's core logic, data structures, or output schema changes, its corresponding tests are likely to break.
+- These tests must be diligently updated to reflect the new behavior.
+This includes not just assertion values but also the structure of mocked data, mocked interactions, and the fields being asserted.
+- *Rationale:* Keeps the test suite relevant and reliable as the codebase evolves.

+**Pattern: Test Adaptation for Filtering Logic**
+- When a data processing script is modified to filter its output (e.g., keeping only certain records based on a criterion), the corresponding tests must be adapted:
+    1.  **Update Expected Output Data:** The test's definition of expected output records must be changed to include only those items that should pass the new filtering logic.
+    2.  **Adjust Record Count Assertions:** Assertions checking the total number of output records must be updated to reflect the count after filtering.
+    3.  **Verify Filtering Criteria:** Add assertions to verify that the filtering criteria were correctly applied.
+This might involve checking specific properties of the selected items or ensuring that items not meeting the criteria are absent.
+- *Rationale:* Ensures tests accurately validate the script's behavior after the introduction of filtering, preventing false positives or negatives.

+**Pattern: Test Script Reusability for Simplified Logic**
+- Test scripts designed for single-item processing, even within a "session-aware" context (e.g., testing the processing of one item that happens to be the only one in its session), can often be largely reused if the core "session-aware" logic is removed from the main script due to changed preconditions.
+If the fundamental single-item processing behavior remains similar, tests might only need minor adjustments (like comment updates or mock simplifications) rather than complete rewrites.
+- *Rationale:* Maximizes the value of existing test assets and reduces the effort needed to adapt tests to refactored code, provided the core processing logic for individual items is stable.

 ## Git Workflow